tannermcrae/ai-kegerator/README.md

 * **SageMaker**: AWS service for training & deploying ML models.
 I don't have access to a giant GPU & didn't want to go through the hassle of setting up my own EC2 instance, so I just started up a Jupyter Notebook in SageMaker and kicked off a training job through it.
 Note: You can accomplish the same thing using an EC2 instance it's just more work.
 Once I trained the model, I hosted it on a SageMaker endpoint & called the endpoint with binary encoded images to get back whether the cup was full or not.
 Yes, this is very unnecessary & the same thing can be accomplished with a weight sensor, but I wanted to learn how this all worked and had a lot of fun in the process.

+# General Approach
+The wiring & software high level details can be found above.
+This section explains the general idea behind how I built each component along with learnings I found along the way

+## Model Training

+### Choosing the right approach
+This was my first ML model so I came into this not really knowing anything.
+After doing some researching, I found that the two approaches that make the most sense for doing inference in images were image classification and object detection.
+Image classification classifies the entire image while object detection has the added benefit of being able to draw a bounding box around an object in an image and classifying that sub-object.
+For this project, I only needed to know whether the glass was full or not, so image classification was fine.

+## Data Prep
+For ML models, it's best to train with data that's as close as you can get to real life data.
+I originally tried this with images from google but quickly learned that was a mistake.
+For building ML models for fullness detection, background, lighting, cup size, cup shap, etc.. all effected the results.
+Because these google images were vastly different than the environment I was trying to make inferences in, the model unsurprisingly didn't work at all.

+I eventually landed on an idea for how to collect a lot of data really quickly.
+I took videos using the USB camera I was making inferences on of me filling up these cups manually.
+Then I used OpenCV to splice the videos into images.
+You can find the script to take videos: get_video.py & the script to splice into images here: movies_to_jpg.ipynb.
+I manually went through the spliced images until I found a point that looked like the glass was full.
+Then I ran through the directory in python and prepended empty to the files that came before the cutoff point I identified as full & prepended "full" to the rest.

+By using this approach, I effectively annotated all my images automatically and stored the classification in the file name.

+The last thing I needed to do was to package up the images into something called RecordIO format.
+This is a binary data exchange format that makes training MXNet models faster.
+MXNet provides a library to do that for you called im2rec.py.
+I don't own the rights to that software so I didn't include it.
+It's pretty easy to find on google.

+Note: You can use those RecordIO files in SageMaker as well when using the Estimator() API.

+### Choosing the right model
+There's a nauseating amount of classification models available to the public.
+After benchmarking dozens resnet50, mobilenet, vgg, squeeznet, alexnet, darknet, etc...
+I found that for something extremely simple like what I was doing, the model really didn't matter.
+For that reason I chose the fastest model which for me was mobilenet.

+You can find pre-built and pre-trained models in many of the ML frameworks.
+These are commonly referred to as model zoos.
+The models are pre-trained and the artifacts such as the model parameters / weights can be downloaded and piped into your own model.
+I used gluon and MXNet for this. i found gluon to be the easiest to understand right out of the box when I was beginning & I could find more AWS tutorials that used MXNet than any other framework.
+Now I tend to lean towards Pytorch, but it's ultimately a personal preference for side projects.

+### Training the Model
+I used two approaches when training my models.
+The first one was to train locally on a CPU while I was figuring out my training script.
+I've included my mobilenet_transfer_learning jupyter notebook in this repo.
+For larger datasets, this is not a good approach because it takes too long and CPUs are way slower than GPUs for training models.
+But when you only have a couple hundred images and are running a mobilenet, a macbook pro will do the trick.

+In addition to training, that script was useful for benchmarking.
+You can import and load a bunch of different types of models from the same model zoo & run a bunch of different images against it.
+That's how I ultimately landed on mobilenet.

+To train bigger models or with bigger datasets using the notebook listed above, I'd recommend copy pasting it into AWS SageMaker & putting a beefy P instance under the notebook.
+Then you just need to change the context in the script from mx.cpu() to mx.gpu(0) and you can run the same script but with a GPU.
+Or if you're lucky enough to own a personal machine with an nvidia chip, then you can run it locally with mx.gpu()

+I wanted to do all this by myself to learn, but by far the easiest approach is to use one of SageMakers built in models & train using their publically exposed APIs.
+Specifically the Estimator() API.
+The train_sagemaker notebook is how I built a model using the Estimator API which you can feel free to take a look at.

+### Hosting the Model
+The train_sagemaker notebook shows how to load your model to a SageMaker endpoint.
+I've seen alot of examples where people just load the model into a flask application and call it locally, but I didn't want to have my computer open and hosting the endpoint every time I wanted a beer, so I put it in SageMaker.
+Note, you can host the app on an EC2 instance and accomplish the same thing, it's just more work and I didn't want to do any of it :)

+Once the endpoint is hosted, you can binary encode images & send it to the endpoint using the Python Boto3 AWS client.
+A code example of how to do that can be found in the Solenoid code.